 Painting Furniture Without Sanding or Priming

 Today I’m sharing another 1-day makeover, this one is SUPER simple, anyone can do it.
-Here’s to painting furniture without sanding or priming… and the paint still sticks fantastically.
+Here’s the process of painting furniture without sanding or priming, and the finish still sticks fantastically!
+We’ll be using Heirloom Traditions Paint for this project, and you’ll learn more about this product as we go along.

 This dresser was in great condition, to begin with.
 With no scratches to fill or anything like that.
-If you’re looking for more ideas for painting furniture, here are more painted dresser ideas!
+It was just a little outdated for my taste.
+So, it was a perfect candidate for a quick and easy makeover.

 Click here to subscribe